glennhenry/cs-notes/docs/database-system/08-logging-and-recovery/logging-and-recovery.md

 ### Replication

-**Replication** is the process of maintaining a copy of data for fault-tolerance.
+**Replication** is the process of maintaining a copy of data for improved availability, fault-tolerance, and serving more request.
+When one instance of database fails, we can use the others.
+Furthermore, with more instance being present, they can help to serve database request.
+This can be done locally or in [distributed database](/cloud-computing-and-distributed-systems/distributed-database).

 Key concept of data replication :

 - Replicated data can be stored in the same device or distributed in multiple device.
+We typically call an instance of database in distributed system as a **node**.
 - Replicated data can be all or some subset of the data.
-- Replica is typically updated frequently.
+- The device or system a copy of data is called replica.
+Replica is updated frequently to ensure data is consistent.
-- To synchronize with modification, we can either modify the primary and replicas simultaneously, or modify the primary data first and all the replicas after.
+- To synchronize with modification, we can either modify the primary and replicas simultaneously (asynchronous), or modify the primary data first and all the replicas after (synchronous).

 Some techniques of replication :

-- **Master-Slave Replication** : In this approach, there is a single master database that handles write operations, while one or more slave databases replicate the data from the master.
-The slaves are read-only replicas, they can only serve read queries from clients.
-The master propagates the changes to the slaves asynchronously or synchronously in some amount of time.
+- **Master-Slave Replication** : Also known as leader-follower replication, this approach rely on two types of node.
+A *master* database handles write operations, while one or more *slave* databases replicate the data from the master.
+The slaves are intended to be read-only, they can only serve read queries from clients.
+The master should be responsible for propagating the changes to the slaves asynchronously or synchronously in some amount of time.
 - **Multi-Master Replication** : In this approach, multiple database instances function as both masters and slaves.
 Each master can handle write operations independently, and changes made on one master are replicated to the other masters.
 - **Multi-Level Replication** : This approach creates a hierarchy of replicas, where changes are propagated through multiple levels of replication.
 For example, changes made to a primary database are replicated to secondary replicas, which in turn replicate the data to tertiary replicas.

 It is common for conflict to occurs in multi-master replication.
 One way to resolve conflict is to abort and rollback based on timestamp of when the transaction was done.

+In synchronous replication, the master always waits for the slave to update changes with new data until it completes, indicated when the slave sends a message.
+Consequently, this can be slower, but we can guarantee data consistency.
+The concern is not the performance, but rather when the slave fails.
+This could be due to hardware failure or network problems, which frequently encountered in distributed systems.
+Resolving these issues takes much longer than waiting for the write update.
+If all the slaves fail, the entire system could even halt entirely.

+In asynchronous replication, the master does not wait for the slave, which may lead to data inconsistency.
+There is also a semi-asynchronous approach where one node is made synchronous for maintaining consistent data, while others are made asynchronous.
+If the synchronous node fails, we can make the asynchronous slave synchronous.

 #### RAID